 In the event of non-payment by the due date, The Vendor reserves the right to suspend The Purchaser’s open account facilities.
 During any period of suspension no transactions relating to new orders, replacement orders, warranty or service work will be undertaken.
 Prior to re-establishing Trade Terms on open account, the Vendor reserves the right to conduct a full review of The Purchaser’s credit status.

-In the event of a cheque being returned "refer to drawer" or a credit card company or bank charging back a payment The Vendor will pursue the debt through the usual channels, debiting to The Purchaser’s account any charges and other additional administrative costs incurred.
+In the event of a cheque being returned "refer to drawer" or if a credit card company or bank charging back a payment to The Vendor, the Purchaser will become subject to section: PAYMENT TERMS and reserve the right to levy an administrative charge of £25.00.